Guanajuato: Industry, crafts and mining

 Majolica pottery has been made in the state since colonial times after being introduced by the Spanish.
 Since then, areas have developed specialties in form and decoration, but techniques have not changed much for over 400 years.
 Most clay is extracted from the Dolores Hidalgo region and most is produced in Dolores Hidalgo, San Miguel de Allende and the city of Guanajuato.
 Another area noted for its work is Tarandacuaro, which makes high-fire ceramics.
 The two best-known workshops are Fabrica Javier Servin and Taller Checuan.
 The ceramics of this area have distinctive, very intricate, mostly geometric designs, which are painted on by hand.
 The municipality promotes the work through its Centro Turistico de Desarrollo de Tarandacuao.

 Acámbaro is noted for its bread.
-The city has two well-known bakeries by the name of Panificadora Loaeza and La Antigua Panificadora El Triunfo.
 One local bread specialty is the tallado, which has a base of egg and butter and can have fillings such as fig, coconut, raisins and chocolate.
 This bread is the result of recipes brought by the Franciscans, modified over time by the native indigenous potters’ community.

 San Francisco del Rincón has had a tradition of making hats since the 18th century.
 Traditionally, the hats were made from palm fronds brought from the Michoacán coast area, but today many workshops and factories use synthetic fibers.
 In traditional workshops, the work is divided by sex, with women weaving the fibers together and men pressing it into shape, putting in the supports and other details.
 The quality of the hats made here has made them exportable.

 In San Luis de la Paz and Coroneo, wool is worked into clothing, especially into coats, gloves, vests, scarves and other items for winter wear.
 Some of the workshops still work with large old weaving looms.
 In addition, there are workshops which make rugs, zarapes, and other items for the home.
 In Coroneo, the craft 100 years ago was practiced only by women.
 The most common item is still the zarape, which is decorated with figures such as horse heads and deer as well as fretwork on the edges.
 However, sweaters, capes, rebozos, bags and even wool shoes can also be found for sale.
 One other specialty is rugs woven on large looms.

 Apaseo el Alto is known for its work in fine woods, which began with the workshop of Domingo Garcia sixty years ago.
 Since then, about 150 workshops have been established in the municipality, employing about 500 craftsmen.
 Items include sculptures such as religious figures and animals and utilitarian items such as utensils and furniture.
-Craftsmen first began working with a wood called "patol" and juniper, but today they work with various woods such as walnut, cedar, mahogany and kapok (palosanto).
+Craftsmen first began working with a wood called "patol" and juniper, but today they work with various woods such as walnut, cedar, mahogany and Ceiba pentandra (the kapok).